 While Epson offers off-the-shelf sublimation printers in the SureColor series, they aren’t suitable for someone who is just starting.
 Instead, my advice would be to buy a brand new (not old or secondhand) Epson EcoTank, Workforce, or Expression series printer and tweak or convert it to work as a sublimation printer.

-On the other end of the spectrum, Epson EcoTank ET-2800 is the cheapest of the currently available printers that start from $279.
-It sports all the essential functions like print, copy, and scan with a 100 pages tray capacity, wireless printing supports, and a tiny 1.44-inch LED display.
+On the other end of the spectrum, Epson EcoTank ET-2800 is the most affordable of the printers on the market today.
+It sports all the essential functions like print, copy, and scan with a 100-page tray capacity, wireless printing supports, and a 1.44-inch LED display.
 Though the overall quality isn’t as impressive, it’s an excellent starter sublimation printer.

-As you go higher, the Eposn tries to compensate for the price by adding some extra (although not very useful) features like Ethernet, Fax, auto-feeder, etc.
+As you go higher, the Epson tries to compensate for the price by adding some extra (although not very useful) features like Ethernet, Fax, auto-feeder, etc.

 The EcoTank ET-4850 ($449) and the EcoTank ET-15000 (Paper size: 13 x 19 inches) with wide-format print support ($649) belong to the expensive range.

-We wouldn’t bother with the warranty aspect because you will void it when you put sublimation ink into it.
-Hippo ink costs $24 for a standard four-color kit, but you will need syringes to fill this one.
+With EcoTank sublimation printers, there are a few options for ink.
+Hippo ink costs $24 for a standard four-color kit, but you will need syringes to insert it into most EcoTank printers.
 The proprietary nozzle-head kit retails for $37, but it is easy to fill the EcoTank ink.

-The SureColor Series is a range of Epson printers for sublimation designed to provide industrial printing solutions at a low total cost of ownership while delivering high-quality print output.
+The SureColor Series is another range of Epson printers for sublimation designed to provide industrial printing solutions at a low total cost of ownership while delivering high-quality print output.
 I think these printers are the logical next step for sublimation printing at a journeyman level.

 Replacement ink for this printer retails at $25 per 140 ml bottle, which is cheaper than the official Sawgrass ink.